 - Allow you to set your best possible half marathon time

-Here are the best ways to determine how to train for a half marathon:
+Here are the best tips for how to train for a half marathon:

 1. Use a training plan